pathway27/GTH-Barcelona-Tramoji/README.md

 ## :tada: Why is this so awesome?

-* List reasons why you think your project is awesome.
-* Two.
-* Etc.

 * Time is a precious resource, we plan to save time in the long run.
 * It transcends language by allowing emoji to express your emoji.